30 Mar 2020

 As soon as a member of staff makes their grievance formal, you’re required to follow the formal grievance procedure you have in place.

-While it’s important to have a set of procedures for dealing with complaints, you can refer to the Acas grievance procedure code of practice if you don’t.
+it’s important to have a set of procedures for dealing with complaints.
+However, you can refer to the Acas disciplinary and grievance procedures if you don’t.

 It sets out the standards for fairness and reasonable behaviour you and your employees must follow to address conflicts at work.